 There is no need to be nervous about the test, as it is a simple, painless swab sample.
 We have found that swab tests are more accurate in women when testing for chlamydia as opposed to a urine sample.
 It is less invasive than a cervical smear test, and more like inserting a tampon.
 Many clinics even offer a self-testing kit that you can take into a private room and carry out alone.
 Results will always be confidential, and you should receive them within two weeks of taking the test.
 Some clinics operate on a “no news is good news” policy, so phone to be certain of your results if you haven’t heard from them.

 As long as it’s caught early, chlamydia is straightforward to treat with a course of antibiotics such as Azithromycin or Doxycycline.
-Azithromycin tablets are taken as a single dose and Doxycycline capsules is taken daily for a full week.
+Azithromycin tablets are taken as a single dose and Doxycycline capsules are taken daily for a full week.
 If the infection has been present for a long time, possible complications such as pelvic inflammatory disease and infertility can be more difficult to treat, which is why it is essential that you have regular tests if you are sexually active.

 If you have tested positive and have a regular partner, ensure that they have also been tested and treated, as it is highly likely that you will both have the infection.